 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 If you have a lot of variety in your family dinner menu rotation, here’s another one to add to your list.
-However, if you’re like most people and just bake, boil, broil, or microwave, this is just as easy.
+However, if you’re like most people and just bake, boil, broil, or microwave something basic, this is just as easy.
+Since it only requires a few steps, you can have dinner on the table in a snap.

 Easy-to-Make Shrimp Fettuccine